- Must visit

 Discover the best of Bristol — top attractions, local food, transport tips, budget advice, and currency essentials.
 Plan your perfect Bristol trip today.

-A creamy soup of clams, potatoes, and onions long associated with coastal New England.
-It is one of the region’s best-known comfort dishes and commonly found in Connecticut seafood restaurants.
+A creamy chowder with clams, potatoes, and onions, long associated with coastal New England and commonly enjoyed in southeastern Connecticut.

 Prices are moderate by U.S. standards.
 Casual dining is affordable, while hotels and fine dining cost more.